 At the Law Office of Daniela Romero, we believe in relationships that are based on trust.
 Before we work together we would like to get to know you and we would like you to get to know us.
 This is to make sure you are the right fit for us and that we are the perfect fit for you, so that you can be completely comfortable sharing even the most intimate and difficult details of your case with us so we can offer you representation to the fullest extent of the law.

-If you are worried about your student loan debt and want information about what you can do to reduce or eliminate it entirely: Call our office today to schedule a consultation.
+If you are worried about your student loan debt and want information about what you can do to reduce or eliminate it entirely: Call our office today to SCHEDULE A PHONE CONSULTATION.
 Let our office go over the best options for you to take control of your financial situation.